Maria Sharapova Bio And Facts

 Although winning a Grand Slam at 17 years old is quite rare, Maria Sharapova isn't the youngest tennis player to win a Grand Slam title.
-She's actually the fourth youngest.
+She's actually the fourth-youngest.
 Ahead of her are athletes Tracy Austin, Monica Seles, and Martina Hingis.
 Hingis was the youngest since she was just 16 years and 177 days old when she won the Australian open in 1997.
 Other young Grand Slam winners include Michael Chang, Bjorn Borg, and Rafael Nadal.

-What will Maria Sharapova do in retirement?
+What does Maria Sharapova do in retirement?